 Usage Reports

-One of DrizzleX's solutions is the "Tenant's Overuse" report.
+One of DrizzleX's solutions is the "Water Consumption Insights Report" report.
 Since many people aren't really aware of their excessive water usage, an accurate report can be very helpful in preventing unnecessary expenses.

 Using the reports, you can communicate with your tenants about their water consumption habits and back them up with precise data.